melhzy/mditre/Python/docs/MODULAR_ARCHITECTURE.md

 ## Overview

-This document describes the new modular architecture for MDITRE (Microbiome DynamIc Time-series Rule Extraction).
+This document describes the new modular architecture for MDITRE (Microbiome Differentiable Interpretable Temporal Rule Engine).
 The codebase has been refactored from a monolithic structure into a clean, 5-layer modular design that mirrors the biological and mathematical structure described in the publication (Maringanti et al. 2022).

 ## Architecture Layers